kylebgorman/swipe/README.md

 I also included the original MATLAB code from Camacho.
 There is also a Python module which calls the swipe code directly.
-This has only slightly more overhead than the "-b" batch method from C, if you're going to use a scripting language to do later processing anyways.
+This has only slightly more overhead than the `-b` batch method from C, if you're going to use a scripting language to do later processing anyways.
 The following example session (plus the docstrings) should get you started: